- Undergraduate degree or first degree from an accredited college or university or its equivalent.

 Applicants who are currently enrolled in undergraduate degree programs must be on track to successfully complete all degree requirements by August 1, 2018 before orientation begins.
 There are no requirements for a specific field of undergraduate study; all fields are welcome, but it will be important for applicants, regardless of undergraduate major, to articulate how participating in Schwarzman Scholars will help develop their leadership potential within their field.

 Candidates must be at least 18 but not yet 29 years of age as of August 1, 2018.

 - English language proficiency.

 Applicants must demonstrate strong English skills, as all teaching will be conducted in English.
 If the applicant’s native language is not English, official English proficiency test scores must be submitted with the application.
-This requirement is waived for applicants who studied at an undergraduate institution where the primary language of instruction was English for at least three years of the applicant’s academic program.
-The requirement will also be waived for applicants who have studied in English for three or more years at a Master’s degree level or higher.Acceptable test options are:
+This requirement is waived for applicants who studied at an undergraduate institution where the primary language of instruction was English for at least two years of the applicant’s academic program.
+The requirement will also be waived for applicants who have studied in English for two or more years at a Master’s degree level or higher.Acceptable test options are:

 - Test of English as a Foreign Language (TOEFL PBT)

 - Internet-based Test of English as a Foreign Language (TOEFL iBT)

 - International English Language Testing System (IELTS)